 Some galaxies have an extremely energetic central region known as an Active Galactic Nucleus.
 These regions are among the brightest objects in the universe, often outshining all of the stars in their home galaxy combined.
 In at least some cases, the power source at the center of these extraordinary nuclei is actually a black hole; as gases are drawn toward the black hole, they spiral around it, generating gravitational energy that is converted into heat and electromagnetic waves.
-A simulation created by Professor John Hawley (CLAS) with collaborators from Johns Hopkins University reveals this process at an unprecedented level of detail.
+A simulation created by Prof. John Hawley (CLAS) with collaborators from Johns Hopkins University reveals this process at an unprecedented level of detail.
 By allowing researchers to better understand the complex dynamics surrounding black holes, the simulation sheds new light on some of the universe’s brightest—and most mysterious—features.

 While conducting research for a highly-technical study of market behavior, Dr. Ciliberto realized that he needed to parallelize an integration over a sample distribution.
 ARCS staff member Ed Hall successfully parallelized Ciliberto’s Matlab code and taught him how to do production runs on the University’s high-performance clusters.
 “The second stage estimator was computationally intensive,” Ciliberto recalls.
 “We needed to compute the distribution of the residuals and unobservables for multiple parameter values and at many different points of the distribution, which requires parallelizing the computation.
 Ed Hall’s expertise in this area was crucial.
 In fact, without Ed’s contribution, this project could not have been completed.”